 A&S Career Connections Committe (ASCCC) Events

 During winter and summer breaks, A&S alumni offer events in NYC and DC for A&S students to meet alumni and learn about careers.
 Winter events are aimed at students who are still exploring options and often consist of panels, information sessions or treks/tours.
 Summer events are aimed at students with some experience in a particular field and are typically evening networking receptions.
 Event dates are typically announced in November for Winter and May for Summer events.
 Students should look for them on Handshake and register there.
 Learn more about ASCCC winter and summer break events >

 These events are sponsored by the Arts & Sciences Career Connections Committee, Arts & Sciences Career Development and Arts & Sciences Alumni Affairs & Development.

 **Funding for students to travel to a Career Connections event is available for Arts & Sciences students.
-Applications for funding are due December 16th at 11:59pm.
+Applications for funding are due mid-December.
 Awards will be made on a rolling basis.

 Munschauer Career Series